rwmatt/rpi/clockesp/README.md

 401 Initiating Wifi connect
 402 Initiating NTP update
 403 NTP update complete
+404 Programming mode
 ```

+## Programming mode

+Normal operation is not started, but the device is put into programming mode.
+To activate programming mode, hold down right switch whilst turning on the
+device.

 ## Setup of ltp (local time protocol) daemon